By: Nathan D.

 Now you have the basic outline you can follow.
 Let’s discuss how to write it by following the format mentioned above.

 The abstract is a short summary that is around 100-250 words.
-The abstract should include the research question, hypothesis of your research (if there is any), the research methodology and findings.
+The abstract should include the research question, the hypothesis of your research (if there is any), the research methodology, and the findings.

-If the proposal is detailed then it will require a section of the table of contents after the abstract.
+If the proposal is detailed, it will require a section of the contents after the abstract.
 It, knowing how to write an abstract will be helpful and can save you from making any blunders.

 You need to start with a strong introduction.
 The introduction is written to provide a background or context related to your research problem.
 It is important to frame the research question while writing the proposal.

-However, there is no one way to frame your research question.
-Start the introduction with a general statement related to the problem area you are focusing on and the justification for your study.
+Start the introduction with a general statement related to the problem area you are focusing on and justify your study.

 The introduction usually covers the following elements.

-Have a very clear and concise idea related to your research to make sure you do not deviate from the boundaries set for your study.
+Have a very clear and concise idea about your research, and make sure that you do not deviate from the main research question.
 A clear idea will help you craft a perfect thesis.
 Here is how you can create a crisp and interesting thesis introduction along with a basic guideline.

-As per the requirements of your instructor, you can incorporate the literature review in the introduction or create a separate section for the review.
-A separate section dedicated to the literature review will allow you to conduct extensive background research and support your research question with ample proof from credible sources and research.
+A separate section dedicated to the literature review will allow you to conduct extensive background research and support your research question with credible sources and research.

 The following are the basic purposes of the literature review.

 Keep your literature review organized by adding a subheading to maintain a smooth flow in the content.
-Reading literature review might seem boring to a few people.
-Try not to bore your readers and your instructor, or the committee..
+Try not to bore your readers and your instructor or the committee.
 Write it in an engaging manner.

-This section explains how you are going to conduct your research and the method you choose for your research question.
-Explain why the specific method is suitable for your research and how will it help you attain your research goals.
+This section explains how you are going to conduct your research.
+Explain why the specific method is suitable for your research and how it will help you attain your research goals.
 Your research methodology will give you an organized plan for the research.

 Mention sufficient information regarding your research methodology for readers to understand how you are conducting your research.
 It must contain enough information regarding the study for another researcher to implement it.